 (c) the issue to members of a limited dividend in proportion to shares held by the member.

-(3) The amount of a rebate or dividend payable to a member under subsection (2)(a) or (c) may, with the consent of the member, be applied —
+(3) The amount of a rebate payable to a member under subsection (2)(a) may be applied —

+(a) in payment for the issue to the member of bonus shares, with the consent of the member; or

+(b) as a loan to the co-operative —

+(i) with the consent of the member; or

+(ii) if the rules of the co-operative authorise the amount of a rebate payable to a member under subsection (2)(a) to be applied as a loan to the co-operative.

+(4) The amount of a dividend payable to a member under subsection (2)(c) may be applied —

-(a) in payment for the issue to the member of bonus shares; or
+(a) in payment for the issue to the member of bonus shares, with the consent of the member; or

+(b) as a loan to the co-operative —

+(i) with the consent of the member; or

-(b) as a loan to the co-operative.
+(ii) if the rules of the co-operative authorise the amount of a dividend payable to a member under subsection (2)(c) to be applied as a loan to the co-operative.

+(5) A loan to the co-operative authorised by the rules (as referred to in subsection (3)(b)(ii) or (4)(b)(ii)) is repayable at call and must bear interest at a rate not lower than the rate prescribed by the regulations.

+[Section 271 amended by No. 7 of 2016 s.
+94.]

 272. Application of surplus to other persons

 (1) A part of the surplus arising in a year from the business of a distributing co-operative may be credited to a person who is not a member, but is qualified to be a member, by way of rebate in proportion to the value of business done by the person with the co-operative or to the profit earned by the co-operative on business done by the person with the co-operative, if —